About The Author

 He then immersed himself for years in the life of a New York aspiring actor, before leaving for Los Angeles to continue pursuing it, only to end up opening his own theatrical agency.

 Barry Damsky is co-founder of the Carpenter & Damsky Advertising Agency, Utica, New York.
-His lifelong passion – in addition to writing – is singing and songwriting.
-He released his first CD, “We Declare,” in 2008.
+His lifelong passion – in addition to writing – is singing and songwriting, with his first CD, “We Declare,” released in 2008.

 About The Book

 Barry Damsky writes fun-to-read vignettes, from his days as a theatrical agent in New York and Los Angeles to the quiet delight of living in a small town America.

 He shares, among other things, his unique perspective of meeting major talent, his experience as a contestant on the “The Dating Game,” and running with the bulls in Pamplona.
 Stories of “real life” abound – the dedication it takes to pursue a dream, learning how to deal with disappointment when one’s desires and dreams seem out of reach, and what it’s like to be a father and husband.

 “The Peas Were Cold” will make you laugh and cry.

 There is no one quite like Barry Damsky, yet his stories have a common thread with anyone who lives life fully and is true to the creative and adventuresome spirit that makes each of us human.
 Barry’s engaging personality and writing style will leave you with an appreciation for a life well-lived, with the best yet to come.